Updated: Jun 20, 2022

-I designed and stitched up this knit top as yet another try to come up with THE design for the ‘favorite’ fabric.
+I designed and stitched up this knit top as yet another try to come up with THE design for the ‘favorite’ fabric shown below at right that I purchased from marcytilton.com

-Though this design isn’t yet ‘quite it, I am happy with it and love some of the features I came up with to take full advantage of the reversible fabric shown here at the right, a digital rayon/lycra print I purchased at marcytilton.com
+Though this design isn’t yet ‘quite it, I am happy with it and love some of the features I came up with to take full advantage of the reversible fabric shown here at the right, a digital rayon/lycra print.

 Fabric in this Top